ak4900/WDXpeak-Note/fastcode/lecture_note.md

 x | y | z | x | y | z | x | y | z

 It depends on the usage of the data.

+Note that AoS pads within each struct.
+While SoA pads between the arrays.

+These have the following trade-offs:

+1. AoS tends to be more readable to the programmer as each "object" is kept together.
+2. AoS may have better cache locality if all the members of the struct are accessed together.
+3. SoA could potentially be more efficient since grouping same datatypes together sometimes exposes vectorization.
+4. In many cases SoA uses less memory because padding is only between arrays rather than between every struct.

+## Optimization Strategies

++ Global Memory Access Pattern -> Coalescing
++ Control Flow -> Divergent branch

 ## Memory Coalescing